 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.

-- Tell your doctor if you are breastfeeding, or if you have heart failure, heart rhythm problems, heart hypertrophy, any type of infection, or low magnesium or potassium levels in your blood.
+- Tell your doctor if you are breastfeeding, or if you have liver disease, blood or bone marrow problems, or any type of infection.

 - This medicine may cause your urine to turn red or brownish.
 This is normal.